 A nominee must have made an outstanding contribution to chemical physics or physical chemistry within the 10 years preceding the current nomination.
 The award will be granted regardless of race, gender, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background.
-No individual may receive a second Irving Langmuir Award or Prize.
+No individual may receive a second Irving Langmuir Award.

 How to Apply

 The nomination period is open from July 1 to November 1 annually.
 Learn more about submitting a nomination for the ACS National Awards.